Trip down memory lane

 At BLT's I saw someone I thought I'd never, ever, ever see again.
 Since there are so many in the world, I'll actually use this guy's real name.
 It was my old roommate, Jack.

 Jack's an interesting guy.
 He's a half-Chinese/half-German guy who has essentially disavowed Catholicism in favor of worshipping zombie comics and Buddha.
-On his leg he has a tattoo depicting his pug (what's with all my friends having these little rats?),
+On his leg he has a tattoo depicting his pug (what's with all my friends having these little rats?), except it's all Chinesed up so it actually looks like a frustrated mini-dragon with a broken nose.
+Interesting statement to the world.

 Anyway, Jack holds several distinguished records.
 He is the loudest snorer known to man.
 He is more belligerent than anyone has a right to be.
 And he is the world's worst person at actually making it to a surprise birthday party.
 So, despite his RSVP to this event, I didn't really expect to see him.